Modi, Sonia, Rahul pay homage to Nehru on his 55th death anniversary

 "Many democratic nations as young as India, soon degenerated into dictatorships.
 "On his death anniversary, let us remember Jawaharlal Nehru Ji's contribution in building strong, independent, modern institutions, that have helped democracy survive in India for over 70 years," the Congress president tweeted.

 Among others who paid their obeisance to the late leader was former Uttar Pradesh Governor Motilal Vora.
 An all-religion prayer meeting was organised at the memorial premises.
-Prime Minister Narendra Modi also paid his tributes.

 'Nehru is the sole reason why humanity exists': BJP's sarcastic jibe at Tharoor over Chaiwala remark

-Modi took to Twitter to pay his obeisance to country's first Prime Minister Jawaharlal Nehru on his 55th death anniversary.
+Narendra Modi took to Twitter to pay his obeisance to country's first prime minister Jawaharlal Nehru on his 55th death anniversary.

 Nehru was born to Motilal Nehru and Swaroop Rani on November 14, 1889, in Allahabad in Uttar Pradesh.
 Independent India's first and longest serving prime minister, he remained in office until his death on May 27, 1964.